Graduate Student Representatives to the WU Board of Trustees

 Qualifications:

-More information about the WU Board of Trustees can be found here: https://boardoftrustees.wustl.edu/
+More information about the Washington University Board of Trustees can be found here: https://boardoftrustees.wustl.edu/

 Responsibilities: